balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 ## [idea] The commutativity plot: commuting visibly

-To visualize all the ideas above, I coded up a function called `CommutatorPlot` in [this gist](https://gist.github.com/balopat/3e363e7ca4492fd77703ff80a14830bf).
+To visualize all the ideas above, I coded up a function called `CommutativityPlot` in [this gist](https://gist.github.com/balopat/3e363e7ca4492fd77703ff80a14830bf).
 If we order the elements of the group by their conjugacy class and then their natural sorting order (defined by Mathematica), and we plot whether they commute or not, we'll get a graph plot like this for our quaternion group, $Q_8$:

 <center>